Skip to main content

 How Do These Peptides Improve Metabolic Function?

-The of optimized GH levels are systemic and interconnected.
+The metabolic benefits of optimized GH levels are systemic and interconnected.
 The primary mechanism is an improvement in body composition.
 Elevated GH signaling promotes lipolysis, the breakdown of stored fats, for use as energy.
 Concurrently, it stimulates protein synthesis and helps preserve lean muscle mass, even during periods of caloric deficit.

 This shift from fat storage to fat utilization is fundamental.
 Over time, this recalibration leads to a lower body fat percentage, particularly a reduction in visceral fat, and an increase in lean muscle.
 This change in composition directly enhances the basal metabolic rate, meaning the body burns more calories at rest.
 The result is a virtuous cycle of improved metabolic health, driven by the restoration of a core hormonal pathway.